 If you want to go the extra mile and really set yourself up for success, you need something a little more.
 We all know that an “opened” email doesn’t mean it’s a “read” email, and there’s no way to tell how much they paid attention to your message, so you have nothing to help you follow up.
-If you’re using a powerful video platform like Vidyard, or our free Chrome extension Vidyard GoVideo (formerly ViewedIt), you can get detailed analytics and notifications (right inside the CRMs you already use!) on when a prospect viewed your videos, what they watched, and for how long, so you can follow up at the best time, with the very best message.
+If you’re using a powerful video platform like Vidyard, or the free Vidyard Chrome extension, you can get detailed analytics and notifications (right inside the CRMs you already use!) on when a prospect viewed your videos, what they watched, and for how long, so you can follow up at the best time, with the very best message.
 What does that lead to?
 Better engagement, shorter deal cycles, stronger relationships, and higher quality touch points!
 (Video also has the added bonus of being much more engaging and personal than text, so your prospects will likely absorb more of your message than if you had sent a boring text email!)

 3. Don’t sell.